 - Engage an outsourcing partner that will do it all, essentially serving as a full-service HR department.

-After you select a model, there are multiple options for structuring the outsourced relationship – software-as-a-service, business-process outsourcing, single-source outsourcing, shared services and professional employer organizations (PEOs).
+After you select a model, there are multiple options for structuring the outsourced relationship – software-as-a-service, business-process outsourcing, single-source outsourcing, shared services, and professional employer organizations (PEOs).

 Professional Employer Organizations

 Business owners spend almost half their time working on payroll and employee management issues instead of business growth initiatives.
 And, they still may find it difficult to keep up with HR tasks like complying with employment laws and attracting and retaining talent.
 That’s where a PEO can help.
-Companies that outsource HR to PEOs enjoy several advantages, including faster growth, increased compliance, administrative cost savings, better benefits packages and lower turnover.
+Companies that outsource HR to PEOs enjoy several advantages, including faster growth, increased compliance, administrative cost savings, better benefits packages, and lower turnover.
 Read here about the five signs that suggest it’s time to partner with a PEO.

 At the core of every mutually beneficial outsourcing relationship is a sound contractual agreement.
 Structuring the relationship between a company and an outside provider can help ensure long-term success by aligning the HR partner’s expertise with the client’s business imperatives.
-A well-designed HR outsourcing agreement addresses the following six key items: terms (length of the agreement, among other things), scope of services, pricing, service level, exit strategy and other contractual terms.
+A well-designed HR outsourcing agreement addresses the following six key items: terms (length of the agreement, among other things), the scope of services, pricing, service level, exit strategy, and other contractual terms.
 Learn about the six components of a strong outsourcing relationship.

-Shifting HR Services
+Shifting HR Services to a New HR Service Provider

 Your company and the HR provider should regularly evaluate whether desired outcomes are being achieved.
 Establishing specific goals for the transition of HR services to an outsource partner will set the stage for a successful long-term relationship.